CIFOR-ICRAF Hosts Global Listening Session with Project Dandelion Leaders on Climate, Food Systems, and Women’s Leadership

 22 May 2025 | The CIFOR-ICRAF campus in Nairobi, Kenya welcomed two globally recognized leaders for a high-level listening session and field visit focused on climate justice, regenerative food systems, and innovation in African landscapes.

 Hosted by CIFOR-ICRAF, the session brought together researchers, early-career scientists, and technical staff working across soil health, tree biodiversity, seed systems, and spatial analytics.
-The CIFOR-ICRAF team was led by Dr. Leigh Winowiecki, who heads the Soil and Land Health Theme.
+The CIFOR-ICRAF team was led by Dr. Leigh Winowiecki, who heads the Soil and Land Health Research Theme.

 Opening the session, Pat Mitchell emphasized the importance of dialogue and collaboration in addressing interconnected global crises.